mstenta/farmOS/docs/development/module/csv.md

       {{ COLUMN_DESCRIPTIONS }}
 ```

+- `{{ MODULE_NAME }}` is the machine-name of the contrib module.
+Self-dependency
+  is recommended so that configuration objects are removed upon module
+  uninstall.
+If the module is not enforced in `dependencies: {  }`, then
+  `drush config:delete migrate_plus.migration.{{ UNIQUE_ID }}` will need to be
+  run manually before reinstall.
 - `{{ UNIQUE_ID }}` must be a unique machine-name for the importer, consisting
   of only alphanumeric characters and underscores.
 - `{{ LABEL }}` will be the name of the importer shown in the farmOS UI.